patrice902/OnlineChess/README.md

-# Online Chess Match with Zoom Meeting.
+# Online Chess Tournament with Zoom Meeting.

 ## Summary
 This app is an online chess web app that allows users to be matched, and have a chess tournament having zoom call.